cjolowicz/docker-buildbot-worker/README.md

 `VERSION` consists of the upstream version and a single-component 1-based downstream version, e.g. _1.8.0-1_.

-Abbreviated tags are provided with `VERSION` replaced by each of its prefixes, e.g.:
+Abbreviated tags are provided with `VERSION` replaced by the upstream version and each of its prefixes, e.g. _1.8.0_, _1.8_, _1_.
+These abbreviated tags have the following forms:

-- 1.8.0
-- 1.8
-- 1

-These tags include the following:

 - `VERSION-PLATFORM-RELEASE-ARCH`
 - `VERSION-PLATFORM-RELEASE`, for the default architecture (x86_64)
 - `VERSION-PLATFORM`, for the default architecture (x86_64) and the latest supported release of that platform
-- `VERSION`, for the default architecture (x86_64) and the latest supported release of alpine
+- `VERSION`, for the default architecture (x86_64) and the latest supported Alpine release
-- `latest`, as in the previous case
+- `latest`, for the default architecture (x86_64) and the latest supported Alpine release

 ## Building